ShashiKala-0301/ShashiKala-0301/README.md

-# Hi there, I'm ShashiKala 👋
+# Hi there, I'm Shashi Kala 👋

 Currently exploring how to build and deploy ML models — also diving into front-end development Open to collaborating on ML, AI, or front-end projects — always excited to learn and build